Terms and Conditions

 The purchase of a game through our Website provides you with a license to use the game that commences when the download of the game starts, following which you shall not be entitled to cancel your order for the game.
 If you first downloaded the game to play in DEMO mode and later buy a license code, your license commences when you redeem the license code.

-You or we may cancel your account at any time.
-When your account terminates, your rights under these Account Terms terminate.
+You or we may cancel your Mojang Account at any time or access to Minecraft.net, Mojang.com or any Mojang game titles using a Microsoft Account.
+When your account terminates or access is terminated, your rights under these Account Terms terminate.
 The Arbitration Agreement (if you live in the United States) and sections above with headings "Restrictions and Obligations" and "Liability" will survive termination.

 We do what we can to make sure all of the information on our Website is correct.
 However, sometimes there might be errors.
 We might also cancel or suspend a transaction if there has been an error.